 Beach house.
 Tara checks out the beach apartment and looks very impressed.
 Donna heads over to the kitchen to make coffee, and Kelly invites Tara to join her on the couch to watch the movie they rented.
 Tara happily declares that being in this fabulous beach apartment is far better therapy than she could get at the rehab hospital.
 Kelly tells her not to get too comfortable 'cause she's going back tomorrow, and Tara groans, "I knooooow."

 Colin's loft.
-Colin's having a nightmare about prison, and the horror of it jolts him awake, and he's all anxious and sweaty.
+Colin's having a nightmare about prison, and the horror of it jolts him awake and he's all anxious and sweaty.
 Valerie assures him that everything will be OK, but he just moans that he's "not going to make it" if he has to go back to prison.
-Uh oh - this doesn't bode well for all the hard earned cash Valerie scraped together to put up for his bail.
-Valerie promises not to let that happen, and he asks her why she's standing by him, since he sabotages every decent thing that comes his way.
+Uh oh - this doesn't bode well for all the hard earned cash Valerie scraped together to post his bail.
+Valerie promises not to let that happen, and he asks her why she's standing by him since he sabotages every decent thing that comes his way.
 Good question.
 Valerie says she loves him and will do everything she can to help him...and the two start canoodling and kissing.

 The triple daters arrive at their final destination: the defunct Excelsior Hotel.
 They go upstairs to the Stardust Ballroom, and inside they find Brandon, who welcomes them and starts pouring drinks.
 He plays some of Nat's favorite tunes, and both Nat and Joan look very happy and nostalgic 'cause apparently the first kiss they ever shared was in this ballroom.
 The two head over to the dance floor, and they're soon joined by the other two couples...and mercifully their dancing brings this snoozefest of an episode to an end.